-- Iron On Lite (in the colors of your choice)
+- Everyday Iron On (in the colors of your choice)

 - Cricut Machine (I used my Cricut Maker but you can use any of the Cricut line up for this project.)
-(Click here to learn about the differences between the machines.)
+(Click here to learn about the differences between Cricut machines.)